m4r1naaaa/TSLFM/README.md

 # TFM
-please actually never use this as the name says it's a terrible file manager that has horrible code it's also made in python :100:
+please actually never use this as the name says it's a terrible file manager (made in p***on 🤮) that has horrible code
+the update naming is based on touhou characters and if i ever update it it will probably continue being touhou characters